 The Television Academy protects the integrity of the Emmy through a strict set of guidelines regarding use of the statue.
 Before making a formal request, please take some time to review the Trademark Policy.

 How can I buy tickets to the Emmy Awards?

 How can I be a seat filler or on the red carpet for the Emmy Awards?

 Seat fillers and red-carpet arrivals are two of television fans' most coveted places to experience the Emmy Awards.
-All seat-filler and bleacher seat opportunities are secured for 2015.
+For information on possible 2016 seat-filler and bleacher seat opportunities, please check back in the early Summer.

 Who can vote for the Emmy Awards?